guy-dar/stallion/docs/contents/users/index.md

 #### 3. Quick fpeek
 If no text is selected, the slash bar is opened, waiting for a keyword for `fpeek`.

+## Install
+### Option 1: Install Chrome Extension from Web Store (Easy)
+Coming soon.. (app needs to be deployed and it costs 5 bucks)

+### Option 2: Install Chrome Extension Like a Pro
+Download and unzip from here

+  <a type="button" class="btn btn-lg btn-default" href="https://github.com/guyd1995/Stallion/releases/latest">Chrome Extension</a>

+Add to Chrome:
+ - Go to Chrome `Settings` > `Extensions`
+ - Switch `Developer Mode` on.
+ - Click `Load Unpacked` and choose the unzipped folder.
+ - Click 'Open Folder' and then 'OK'.